Nexosis/nexosis.github.io/_guides/ColumnMetadata.md

     - `On` - `Off`
     - `Yes` - `No`
 - Date - Dates or dates and times which should be in [ISO-8601 format](workingwithdates).
-- <a name="stringDataType">String</a> - Any other data which does not fit into the above categories.
+- String - Any other data which does not fit into the above categories.
 These values can the thought of as labels on a row of data.
 The data science technique we use is called [One Hot Encoding](https://www.quora.com/What-is-one-hot-encoding-and-when-is-it-used-in-data-science).
 - NumericMeasure - Exactly like a Numeric column, except that Imputation and Aggregation are handled differently.

 Our handling of Imputation and Aggregation are discussed in more detail in the sections below.